-The Rights, unless earlier redeemed by the Board of Directors of the Company, become exercisable upon the close of business on the day (the "Distribution Date") which is the earlier of (i) the tenth day following the first date (the "Stock Acquisition Date") on which there is a public announcement that a person or group of affiliated or associated persons (an "Acquiring Person"), with certain exceptions set forth below, has acquired beneficial ownership of 15% or more of the outstanding voting stock of the Company or such earlier or later date (not beyond the thirtieth day after the Stock Acquisition Date) as the Board of Directors of the Company may determine or (ii) the tenth business day (or such later date as may be determined by the Board of Directors of the Company prior to such time as any person or group of affiliated or associated persons becomes an Acquiring Person) after the date of the commencement or announcement of a person's or group's intention to commence a tender or exchange offer the consumnation of which would result in the ownership of 15% or more of the Company's outstanding voting stock (even if no shares are actually purchased pursuant to such offer).
-Prior to the Distribution Date, the Rights will not be exercisable, will not be represented by a separate certificate, and will not be transferable apart from the Common Stock, but will instead be evidenced, (i) with respect to any of the shares of Common Stock held in uncertificated book-entry form (a "Book-Entry") outstanding as of the Record Date, by such Book-Entry and (ii) with respect to the shares of Common Stock evidenced by Common Stock certificate, and will not be company.
-(C) any employee benefit plan or employee stock plan of the Company or of any subsidiary of the Company, (B) any subsidiary of the company, (C) any established or holding Common Stock for or pursuant to the terms of any such plan or (D) any person or group whose ownership of 15% or more of the shares of voting stock of the Company then outstanding results solely from (i) any action or transaction or transactions approved by the Board of Directors of the Company before such person or group became an Acquiring Person or
+The Rights, unless earlier redeemed by the Board of Directors of the Company, become exercisable upon the close of business on the day (the "Distribution Date") which is the earlier of (i) the tenth day following the first date (the "Stock Acquisition Date") on which there is a public announcement that a person or group of affiliated or associated persons (an "Acquiring Person"), with certain exceptions set forth below, has acquired beneficial ownership of 15% or more of the outstanding voting stock of the Company or such earlier or later date (not beyond the thirtieth day after the Stock Acquisition Date) as the Board of Directors of the Company may determine or (ii) the tenth business day (or such later date as may be determined by the Board of Directors of the Company prior to such time as any person or group of affiliated or associated persons becomes an Acquiring Person) after the date of the commencement or announcement of a person's or group's intention to commence a tender or exchange offer the consummation of which would result in the ownership of 15% or more of the Company's outstanding voting stock (even if no shares are actually purchased pursuant to such offer).
+Prior to the Distribution Date, the Rights will not be exercisable, will not be represented by a separate certificate, and will not be transferable apart from the Common Stock, but will instead be evidenced, (i) with respect to any of the shares of Common Stock held in uncertificated book-entry form (a "Book-Entry") outstanding as of the Record Date, by such Book-Entry and (ii) with respect to the shares of Common Stock evidenced by Common Stock certificates outstanding as of the Record Date, by such Common Stock between the shares of Common Stock evidenced by Common Stock certificates outstanding as of the Record Date, by such Common Stock lead to the Summary of Rights.
+An Acquiring Person does not include (A) the Company, (B) any subsidiary of the Company, (C) any employee benefit plan or employee stock plan of the Company or fany subsidiary of the Company, or any trust or other entity organized, appointed, established or holding Common Stock for or pursuant to the terms of any such plan or (D) any person or